-WSU Snohomish County Extension and Beez Neez Apiary Supply are teaming up again to sponsor the apprentice level course in the Washington State Beekeepers Association’s Master Beekeeper Program.
+WSU Snohomish County Extension is once again sponsoring the apprentice level course in the Washington State Beekeepers Association’s Master Beekeeper Program.

 The five-week course serves as a thorough introduction to beekeeping for novice beekeepers as well as a comprehensive refresher course for experienced apiculturists.